antongitt/Terraform/README.md

 In this fun project/example, you will deploy an AKS cluster running a [dockerized Super Mario game](https://github.com/kaminskypavel/supermario-docker) using Terraform and a couple of ```kubectl``` commands.

 > [!NOTE]
->This project use AKS Free tier which makes it easy to get started with a managed Kubernetes container orchestrator service in the most efficient and cost-effective way.
+>This project uses AKS Free tier which makes it easy to get started with a managed Kubernetes container orchestrator service in the most efficient and cost-effective way.

 You can create a runner VM and attach IAM role to it, or you can simply use Azure Cloud Shell:
 - Open the [Azure Portal](https://portal.azure.com/)